Widener University announces speakers for its May 2018 ceremonies

 Most widely recognized for her service on Sept.
 11, 2001, Penney was deployed that morning in an F-16 fighter jet from Andrews Air Force Base, with one mission: bring down United Airlines flight 93.
 The nation was under attack and there was no time to load ammunition or missiles onto the jet, so her task was to use her own plane to find and bring down the hijacked commercial airliner.
 The plan to crash into the Boeing 757 was essentially a suicide mission.
 United flight 93 crashed on its own in Shanksville, Pa.

 Penney flew the F-16 for ten years before making the difficult decision to leave the fighter aviation as a single mother.
 She continued to serve, flying the Gulfstream G-100 Astra jet for another six years in the VIP Special Airlift Mission.
-She works now for Lockheed Martin as the director of Air Force aviation training systems, specializing in capture management, government relations, and strategic business development.
-She served as the national chair for the commemorative Air Force’s RISE ABOVE: WASP program from 2016 to 2017, telling the story of the Women Airforce Service Pilots to inspire young girls to follow their dreams.
+She currently serves as senior resident fellow at the Mitchell Institute for Aerospace Studies at the Air Force Association.
+Previously she worked for Lockheed Martin as the director of Air Force aviation training systems, specializing in capture management, government relations, and strategic business development.
+She also served as the national chair for the commemorative Air Force’s RISE ABOVE: WASP program from 2016 to 2017, telling the story of the Women Airforce Service Pilots to inspire young girls to follow their dreams.

 Both Rosen and Penney will receive honorary degrees during the commencement ceremonies.
 The degrees recognize their accomplishments and records of service, in addition to the ways they exemplify the Widener mission.
 The university recently revised its process for the nomination of honorary degree recipients, soliciting nominations from faculty, staff, students and trustees.